 The Artsmiths of Pittsburgh Art and Cultural Center (APACC) is a 10,000 square foot arts and cultural center featuring local art, music, and food.
 The entry level showcases local artwork, including ceramics, fiber, glass, illustration, ironwork, jewelry, paintings, prints, and woodwork.
-It also includes a café with performance space for live events, such as musical performances, lectures, and life drawing are held in the Koolkat Café on the first floor.
+Live events, such as musical performances, lectures, and life drawing are held in the Koolkat Café on the first floor.
 The café is temporarily closed as it undergoes a new concept, but remains available for rental and Artsmiths events.
 The lower level, affectionately dubbed ‘The Underground’, features a rotating exhibit gallery, classrooms and a second showroom for large works, such as furniture and sculpture, a rotating exhibition gallery, dedicated teaching spaces, and the ceramic studio of Artist-in-Residence, Doug Satterfield.
 The outdoor space boasts a parking lot with free parking, and soon-to come sculpture garden, a patio with pergola, and space for food trucks or other outdoor activities.

 In May 2006, Kate McGrady opened Koolkat Designs, a small art boutique featuring handcrafted jewelry, accessories, and art, at 691 Washington Road in Uptown Mt.
 Lebanon.
 Beginning with 22 artists, Koolkat almost exclusively featured jewelry, jewelry making classes, and custom beaded jewelry design and repair.
 As Koolkat’s artist and customer base grew, ceramics, fiber goods, painting, photography, cards, and woodworking were also showcased.
 In 2010, Koolkat was accepted as a gallery in the Artist Market at the Three Rivers Arts Festival, and has participated each and every year thereafter.
 Representing 200+ local artists, Koolkat rapidly outgrew its space.